-Ans.
-There are two types of requirements can be added to test cases in Quality Center:
+Answer: There are two types of requirements that can be added to test cases in Quality Center:

-Child Requirements which covers low level functions of the requirements.
+- Child requirements cover low-level functions of the requirements.

-Ans.
-Sprinter provides automated environment to execute various manual testing tasks.
-It offers advanced tools which helps in easy execution of testing tasks.
+Answer: Sprinter provides an automated environment to execute various manual testing tasks.
+It offers advanced tools that help in the easy execution of testing tasks.

-Q #25.
-How to use Quality Center in real time project?
+Q #25) How to use Quality Center in real-time projects?

-Ans.
-Following are the steps to use Quality Center in real time project.
+Answer: Enlisted below are the steps to use Quality Center in real-time projects:

 - Complete the preparation of test cases.

-- Export the test cases into Quality Center and Load them in the test plan module
+- Export the test cases into Quality Center and load them into the test plan module.

-- Move the test cases from test plan tab to the test lab module.
+- Move the test cases from the test plan tab to the test lab module.

 - Execute the test cases and check for the results

 - If we got any defects then raise the defects in the defect module.